walterfreeman/ast101/climate-change.md

 Other mechanisms go in the other direction.
 If CO2 is released into the air, this will warm the Earth, but over time, the oceans will absorb that CO2, bringing CO2 levels and the temperature back down slowly.
 This is called **negative feedback**.

 In the short term, though, the positive feedback wins out.
 This means that *small changes to the Earth's climate are magnified*.
 Some people argue that CO2 levels are not enough on their own to cause significant warming; they omit the fact that positive feedback mechanisms -- snow melting, water evaporating (since water vapor is also a greenhouse gas), and even the release of methane trapped under the Siberian permafrost -- will exaggerate any direct temperature changes due to CO2 levels.

+This idea is not new.
+The very large positive feedback from increased water vapor in the air was first discussed by the Swedish scientist Svante Arrhenius in 1896, who calculated that the burning of coal would result in the Earth becoming warmer.
+In fact, Arrhenius -- coming from a very cold place and not fully understanding the challenges faced by people in warmer latitudes -- suggested that this would be a good thing, since it would let people grow more food!

 CO2 levels in the Earth's atmosphere have fluctuated quite a bit over millions of years, since they are also affected by the temperature; they were quite low during the Ice Ages and quite high during the time of the dinosaurs. *It is very unlikely that human CO2 emissions will turn Earth into a world like Venus* -- we will, at most, push Earth's climate out of the cycle of ice ages and nudge it -- very rapidly! -- into something closer to the climate during the time of the dinosaurs.